 cs4hs Adelaide is a free professional development program run by the School of Computer Science to provide high school teachers with resources to help them teach computer science principles to their students in a fun and relevant way.
 The program consists of workshops and course module materials.

-We can bring you CS4HS for free because it is funded by an annual grant program offered by Google to promote computer science education worldwide.
-Through annual grants, CS4HS supports universities to provide professional development for local secondary and primary school teachers.
+We can bring you this program for free because it is funded by GOOGLE's annual Educator PD grants that promote computer science education worldwide.
+Through annual grants, this program supports universities to provide professional development for local secondary and primary school teachers.

 - Visual Programming Workshop (Scratch) - 28th April 2017